Updated November 29, 2023

 The city's culinary scene is expanding beyond its famous hot chicken and barbecue to include more options for healthy, locally sourced foods, aligning with a national shift towards wellness and nutrition.
 This is complemented by the increasing availability of farmers' markets and organic food stores.
 Fitness opportunities in Nashville are diverse, with the city offering numerous parks, greenways, and recreational areas that encourage outdoor activities like hiking, biking, and running.
 Additionally, the city's fitness industry is robust, with a wide range of gyms, yoga studios, and wellness centers catering to different fitness preferences.

 Environmental factors also play a role in a city's health profile.
 In the Lung Association’s most recent “State of the Air” report, the area received an “D” grade for ground-level ozone air pollution (also known as smog).
-The report also noted high levels of annual particle pollution (also known as soot).
+The report also noted high levels of annual particle pollution (also known as soot), with pollution spiking over the summer and growing better over winter.
 However, the city is improving its rankings, and its abundant green spaces provide a natural respite and contribute positively to the overall environmental health.

 Whether it's a long-distance move or just across town, we have teams of local professional movers ready to help.
 We can walk through your move options online or over the phone, with transaprent, easy-to-understand pricing.